 Somehow, we managed to seek out some fun roadside attractions and make it to California in four days.
 Crazy, huh?
 But one of my biggest regrets from that trip was that we didn’t squeeze in time to see the Blue Whale of Catoosa – THE roadside attraction that I wanted to see more than any other except Cadillac Ranch.
 We did stop to see the famous cars embedded in the earth but sadly, that stop didn’t turn out as I expected either.
 You’ll have to read this post to see how well that stop went. *Insert eye roll*

-On a recent solo trip to Tulsa, I finally managed to mark the whale off my ever-growing list of must-see roadside attractions.
-The site did not disappoint and now ranks with one of my all-time favorite roadside attractions.
+On a recent solo trip to Tulsa, I finally managed to mark the blue whale on Route 66 off my ever-growing list of must-see roadside attractions.
+The site did not disappoint and now ranks with one of my all-time favorite quirky roadside stops.

 Where to find the Blue Whale of Catoosa